POSH Policy Compliance at Workplace - Complete Guidance, Policy Draft

 If the employer fails to comply with rules and procedures mentioned in the POSH Act, they are penalised and may be punished with imprisonment as well.
 Therefore employers must act in accordance with the rules and laws mentioned in the POSH Act to avoid any severities and implications.

-Why is POSH Compliance Important?
+Why Does POSH Compliance Matter?

-Fostering a Safe and Inclusive Environment
+Creating a Safer More Inclusive Environment

 Implementation of POSH compliance at the workplace, organizations uphold their commitment to promoting equality, respect, and dignity in the workplace.

-Enhancing Employee Productivity and Engagement
+Increase in Employee Productivity and Engagement

 Conclusion